 The Shrine of Our Lady of Good Help

-The strong Catholic faith of the Belgian settlers also led to the creation of one of the most important religious sites in Wisconsin: the Shrine of Our Lady of Good Help near Champion.
+The strong Catholic faith of the Belgian settlers also shaped one of Wisconsin’s most important religious sites: the Shrine of Our Lady of Good Help near Champion.

-In 1859, the Virgin Mary is said to have appeared to a young Belgian immigrant woman named Adele Brise.
-The site eventually became a pilgrimage destination and remains an important part of the region’s history.
+In 1859 the Virgin Mary is said to have appeared to a young Belgian immigrant woman named Adele Brise.
+The site later became a pilgrimage destination and remains an important part of the region’s history.

 Historic Buildings Across the Countryside

-The countryside surrounding the Belgian settlement area contains a variety of historic structures including old cheese factories, schoolhouses, barns, and farmhouses.
+The countryside across the Belgian settlement region contains many historic structures.
+Old cheese factories, schoolhouses, barns, and farmhouses appear along rural roads.

-Many of these buildings date back to the late 1800s and early 1900s and reflect the craftsmanship and traditions of the immigrant families who built them.
+Most of these buildings date to the late 1800s or early 1900s.
+They reflect the craftsmanship and traditions of the immigrant families who built them.

 A Landscape Shaped by Heritage

-More than 150 years after the first Belgian immigrants arrived, their influence can still be seen across the countryside of northeastern Wisconsin.
+More than 150 years later, Belgian heritage still shapes the countryside of northeastern Wisconsin.

 For many families in northeastern Wisconsin, these buildings are more than historic structures.
-They are reminders of the generations who built communities here and left their mark on the landscape.
+They stand as reminders of the generations who built communities here and shaped the land.